 Harvest and Storage

-Chickpea can be swathed as early as 30 per cent seed moisture, but is usually left until the majority of pods are straw yellow.
-Swathing too early, while the pods are still green, can lead to increase in green seed and loss of grade.
-Chickpea can also be swathed ahead of the combine if straight cutting equipment is not available.
-Swathing the crop when plants are slightly damp should result in the formation of an intact swath less susceptible to wind movement.
-The dampness should also reduce pod loss while swathing.
-Swathing can be used to put an end to late season growth if moisture is still readily available to the plant.
+Chickpeas can be swathed as early as 30 per cent seed moisture, but is usually left until the majority of pods are straw yellow.
+Swathing too early, while the pods are still green, can lead to an increase in green seed and loss of grade.
+Chickpeas may be swathed ahead of the combine if straight cutting equipment is not available.
+Swathing the crop when plants are slightly damp may aid in the formation of an intact swath, less susceptible to wind movement.
+The dampness may also reduce pod loss while swathing.
+Swathing is an option to put an end to late season growth if moisture is still readily available to the plant.

 Chemicals for Harvest Management and Desiccation

 Glyphosate can be applied for pre-harvest weed control when seed grain moisture is less than 30 per cent.
 At this stage, chickpea stems are green to brown in colour, pods are mature (yellow to brown in colour) and 80 to 90 per cent leaf drop (original leaves) has occurred.
 The main advantage of using pre-harvest glyphosate is for perennial weed control.
 It can also be used to stop late season chickpea re-growth, but drydown time will still be governed by the weather.
 Do not apply glyphosate products to any crops that will be harvested for seed.